gournge/gournge.github.io/_posts/2023-10-11-Simulating the Copernicus-Gresham's law in currency markets.md

 math: true
 ---

+This short write up is essentially about the idea that when people want to get rid of cheaper currencies in their wallets, these currencies tend to take up a larger portion of all currencies currently in use.

+What we could expect is that these "bad currencies" will finally settle and fall into the wallets of those people, to which these "bad currencies" are home currencies - since they will use them more often then foreigners.

+This turns out to be not that obvious - maybe because of statistical variance in the simulation or the generalistic assumptions I used.
+Or maybe this is simply not the case, and Copernicus was right in a much more broader sense.

+I also looked at some retail movie data and observe that similar to "bad currencies", "bad movies" also outperform the "good movies".

+# Intro

 In September 2023 Polish Central Bank created [a high school competition](https://nbp.pl/xxi-edycja-konkursu-na-prace-pisemna-dla-szkol-podstawowych-i-ponadpodstawowych/) for an essay in economics exploring the persona of a XVI century astronomer [Nicolaus Copernicus](https://en.wikipedia.org/wiki/Nicolaus_Copernicus).